 There are beliefs that blue-eyed horses act wilder than normal ones, but it's not at all when it comes to Cremello.
-The appearance of the horse will never define the behavior and characteristic.
+The appearance of the horse will never define its behavior and characteristic.
 The breed and genes are all that matter.
 The temperaments also vary from the breed.
-For example, if you have a quarter horse, then you can expect loads of zeal, but again, you can’t expect the same from Arabian.
+For example, if you have a quarter horse, then you can expect loads of zeal, but again, you can’t expect the same from an Arabian.

 Do these horses get along with others?

 Again, these horses are defined by their color and not by breed.
 Thus their behavior also depends upon individuals' temperament and genes.
 It usually takes time for two different horses to get along, and at times it might result in total chaos or a happy friendship.
 Tip of the day here would be, whenever you introduce two different breed horses make sure they are across the fence.
 This will reduce the chances of chaos to 90%.